Sidewalk: Terminology

 In the United States, the term sidewalk is used for the pedestrian path beside a road.
 "Shared use paths" or "multi-use paths" are available for use by both pedestrians and bicyclists.

 "Walkway" is a more comprehensive term that includes stairs, ramps, passageways, and related structures that facilitate the use of a path as well as the sidewalk.

 In the UK, the term "footpath" is mostly used for paths that do not abut a roadway.

 The term "shared-use path" is used where cyclists are also able to use the same section of path as pedestrians.

+In Australia and New Zealand, the term 'footpath' is used for all pedestrian paths, whether or not it runs alongside the road.

+A 'shared path' (or 'shared-use path') is a 'paved area particularly designed...for the movement of cyclists and pedestrians', and 'pavement' is the 'portion of a road designed for the support of...vehicular traffic'.